nguyenhopquang/CarRacing/README.md

 Website: https://anonymousvn.org
 Email: admin@anonymousvn.org
 # HOW TO RUN THE GAME
-## LINUX
+## UBUNTU

-### From Terminal
-Use the command : make, to compile
-After compile you can run the game with command : ./carRacing
+### Fist install SFML and codeblocks
+Use the command : sudo apt install libsfml-dev to install SFML Use the command : sudo apt install codeblocks to install CodeBlocks or install it manually from here : http://www.codeblocks.org/downloads

 ### From Codeblocks
 Download the source code and open CarRacing.cbp with your Codeblocks